Exclusive discounts on all trips today!

 Abu Dabbab Bay

+Abu Dabbab is one of the most famous bays on the Red Sea, Known for its crystal-clear waters, seagrass meadows, and soft sandy beach, it's a fantastic spot for both snorkeling and diving.
 What makes Abu Dabbab truly special is its unique marine life.
 The bay is one of the few places in the world where you have a real chance to swim with the dugong.
 These gentle, rare creatures feed on the seagrass in the shallow waters.
 The bay is also home to giant sea turtles, colorful reef fish, and sometimes even guitar sharks or eagle rays.

 There’s a well-maintained beach area with sunbeds, umbrellas, a beach café, and rental equipment for snorkeling or diving.
-Whether you want to relax on the shore or explore the underwater world, Abu Dabbab offers the perfect mix of comfort and adventure.
+Whether you want to relax on the shore or explore the underwater world, Abu Dabbab offers the perfect mix of comfort and adventure

 El Nayzak – Marsa Alam’s Natural Wonder